ameera-chan/writeups/07-03-2025-picoCTF/WebSockFish.md

 - **Server Trusts Client Evaluations**:

     The server does not validate the actual game state.
-It relies solely on client reported evaluations to determine if the user wins.
+It depends on client evaluations to determine if the user wins or losses.

 - **Chat Response Patterns for `eval` Values**:
     - `eval -269` → "Don't think I'm gonna make it easy for you!"